 Drop in blood pressure

 Anyone who notices one or more of these side effects should discontinue CBD immediately and consult a medical professional if in doubt.
 Likewise, people who are taking medication should refrain from using it without medical clarification.
 Regarding the use of CBD during pregnancy or breastfeeding, not enough research has been done, ergo - safety first and hands off!

-The three most important points when taking CBD
+The three most important points

 Every body reacts differently to CBD